cil-lab/icsi2022/README.md

 ## Background

 ICSI is the abbreviation of International  Conference on Swarm Intelligence, which has successfully held 12 sessions so far.
 This conference is one of the top conferences in the field of swarm intelligence.
-The 13th International Swarm Intelligence Conference (ICSI’2022) in 2022 will be held in Xi’an, China in July 2022. [website of ICSI'2022](http://iasei.org/icsi2022/)
+The 13th International Swarm Intelligence Conference (ICSI’2022) will be held in Xi’an, China in July 2022. [website of ICSI'2022](http://iasei.org/icsi2022/)

 In order to make researchers who study swarm intelligence optimization algorithms and evolutionary algorithms better test their algorithms, we have designed a set of test functions to provide a better test platform.
 At the same time, we held an algorithm competition based on this test set.
 All researchers who swarm intelligence algorithms and evolutionary algorithms are welcome to participate in this competition.
 We will provide generous bonuses as rewards for the excellent contestants in this competition.